-The recipe for Lavender Pound Cakes was first shared by my friend, Mimi at In The Middle of Nowhere a couple of years ago on another cooking forum.
+This recipe for Lavender Pound Cakes was first shared by my friend, Mimi at In The Middle of Nowhere a couple of years ago on another cooking forum.
 They are delicious and I hope you try them!
+Topped with a strawberry 'heart' they are a delicious treat for Valentine's Day.
+Even better if you have the silicone heart molds :)

 Lavender-Lemon Pound Cakes with Lemon Glaze